Same-sex marriage (SSM), civil unions, etc

 - Just as the state constitution can be amended by a popular vote, the amendment can be also repealed through the same process.

 - The U.S. Supreme Court has the responsibility of determining the scope of various amendments to the U.S. Constitution that deal with equal protection and equal access topics.
-That court could decide that any state constitutions that ban same-sex marriage are null and void, just as they did in 1967 concerning constitutions of 16 states that once banned inter-racial marriages.
+That court could decide that any state constitutions that ban same-sex marriage are null and void, just as they did in 1967 concerning constitutions of 16 states that once banned inter-racial marriage.

 State groups supporting same-sex marriage in Minnesota by opposing the marriage amendment: